Ballistic and sub-ballistic motion of interfaces in a field of random obstacles: Introduction and the main result

-\begin{remark} Disregarding infinitely fast growing unphysical solutions, these assumptions guarantee that equation~\eqref{eq:semidiscrete} above admits a unique solution with non-negative velocity for every $i$ and that the solution depends measurably on $\omega$ for each $t \ge 0$.
-The solution furthermore admits a comparison principle. \end{remark}
+We assume that the functions $f_i:\R \times \Omega \to [0,\infty)$, $i \in \Z^d$ are such that, disregarding infinitely fast growing unphysical solutions, equation~\eqref{eq:semidiscrete} above admits a unique solution with non-negative velocity for every $i$, that the solution depends measurably on $\omega$ for each $t \ge 0$, and that the solution furthermore follows a comparison principle.
+For the results in sections~\ref{sec:discrete} and~\ref{sec:cont} we also assume independence in $i$.
+A non-trivial (i.e., not necessarily uniformly bounded) example of such $f_i$ is given by $f_i(y,\omega) = \sum_{j=1}^\infty f_{i,j}(\omega) \phi(y-j)$ for a piecewise affine hat function satisfying $\phi(0) = 1$ and $\operatorname{supp}\phi = [-1/2,1/2]$, where $f_{i,j}$ are random variables that are independent in $i$.

-The main further assumption on the $f_i$ is that they admit a finite exponential moment.
-As opposed to some other requirements, like independence, this assumption is central to our proof.
+The main further assumption on the $f_i$ is that they possess a finite exponential moment.
+As opposed to some other requirements, like complete independence, this assumption is central to our proof.
 Under these conditions, we can prove our main result.

 \begin{theorem} Assume in addition to the above requirements that there exists $\lambda>0$ such that

 where $\ceil{\cdot}$ denotes taking the integer ceiling of the argument.
 Then there exists a non-decreasing function $V:[0,\infty) \to [0,\infty)$ which is not identically zero and which depends on $\lambda$ and $\beta$ only, such that for all $t>0$ we have